lancedb/lance/README.md

 * Use SQL to greatly simplify common operations on computer vision data, such as similarity search for data discovery, model inference and computing evaluation metrics.

-* Visualize, slice and drill-into computer vision datasets to inspect embeddings, labels/annotations and metrics.
+* (Coming soon) visualize, slice and drill-into computer vision datasets to inspect embeddings, labels/annotations and metrics.

-* Version, compare and diff computer vision datasets easily.
+* (Coming soon) version, compare and diff computer vision datasets easily.

 Lance is powered by Lance Format, an Apache-Arrow compatible columnar data format which is an alternative to Parquet, Iceberg and Delta.
 Lance has 50-100x faster query performance for use cases using computer vision data.